stephenhky/npdict/README.md

 This is a simple operation.
-But the design of this wrapped Python dictionary is that you can perform any fast or optimized operation on your numpy array while retaining the keywords as your dictionary.
+But the design of this wrapped Python dictionary is that you can perform any fast or optimized operation on your numpy array (using numba or Cython, for examples), while retaining the keywords as your dictionary.

 ### Retrieval of Values